constructorfleet/ultimate-govee/README.md

 - Hygrometers
 - Ice Makers

+## Control Channels

+The primary control channel is AWS IoT Core - this is a Pub/Sub system that works with any WiFi-enabled device (and soon any device behind a disributed gateway).
+If you have a bluetooth adapter, you can enable the BLE control channel to control those directly; however, if you try to enable this and do not have a bluetooth adapter - it will cause the library to crash.

+This works on OSX and Linux system.
+Have not tested Windows.

 ## Devices

 Devices are composed of various states, some allow you to change them while